mikestead/swagger-routes/README.md

     ...
     handlers: {
     	path: './src/handlers',
-    	template: './template/handler.mustache', // can also be set with a loaded template,
+    	template: './template/handler.mustache', // can also be set with a loaded template
     	getTemplateView: operation => operation, // define the object to be rendered by your template
+    	create: operation => (req, res) => {}, // handler factory, see Handler Factory section for details
-    	generate: true // hander generation on by default, can be turned off here }
+    	generate: true // hander file generation on by default, can be turned off here }
 }
 ```